seme4/ssi-consultancy/DatabaseAgnosticDesign.md

 ### Profiling the web application

 Xdebug was enabled for PHP usage via Apache 2.
-The following command was run, both within profile_master and dbsubclass branches, to provide profiling data on a sameAs Lite service that uses \SameAsLite\Store:
+The following command was run, both within profile_master and dbsubclass branches, to provide profiling data on the sameAs Lite service end-point that uses \SameAsLite\Store->querySymbol:

     $ curl -X GET http://127.0.0.1/sameas-lite/datasets/test/symbols/http.51011a3008ce7eceba27c629f6d0020c